ponylang/flycheck-pony/README.md

 want to use the default `pony` syntax checker.
 It works by calling `ponyc -rexpr` on your source.

-If you are using [pony-stable](https://github.com/jemc/pony-stable) to do dependency management, then the `pony` syntax checker won't work for you as it won't be able to find all your dependencies.
-For this eventuality, we provide a `pony-stable` syntax checker that works by running `stable env ponyc -rexpr`.
+If you are using [corral](https://github.com/ponylang/corral) to do dependency management, then the `pony` syntax checker won't work for you as it won't be able to find all your dependencies.
+For this eventuality, we provide a `corral` syntax checker that works by running `corral run -- ponyc -rfinal`.
-Note that the `pony-stable` syntax checker won't update your dependencies for you as they change.
-For this, you will need to use the actual `pony-stable` command `stable fetch`.
-The `pony-stable` syntax checker is merely to allow you to do syntax checking for users of the `pony-stable` dependency tool.
+Note that the `corral` syntax checker won't update your dependencies for you as they change.
+For this, you will need to use the actual `corral` command `corral fetch`.
+The `corral` syntax checker is merely to allow you to do syntax checking for users of the `corral` dependency tool.

 You can use the `flycheck-select-checker` function to switch between the two different Pony syntax checkers.
-By default, `pony-stable` will be used if the corresponding `stable` command is installed on your machine.
+By default, `corral` will be used if the corresponding `corral` command is installed on your machine.

 ## Attribution